 Statics Gerd Rebernig, Hölzl & Rebernig ZT GmbH

 Products Use 220 m³ binderholz CLT BBS for the most part in residential-view quality

-The new childcare centre can be considered a constructive wooden building.
+The new childcare center can be considered a constructive wooden building.
 The earth-touching components and the lift shaft which form the core are built of reinforced concrete.
 The static simplicity, floor ceilings made of laminated plywood elements and prefabricated exterior wall elements guarantee a short construction time.
 Local wood was chosen as a building material for parts of the interior and for the facade for its visually friendly effect and a natural indoor climate it fosters.
 The “touch” and the pleasant smell of the untreated wood create a high living room quality for the users.
 The use of wood also guarantees an excellent ecological balance.